Dunedin, New Zealand5>

 Technical Support Engineer

-Almost the complete antipodes point from my previous home in France, I moved to New Zealand with my husband at the end of 2016.
-I joined the customer care team for local startup PocketSmith, a personal finance and budgeting tool.
+Almost the complete antipodes point from my previous home in France, I moved to New Zealand with my husband at the end of 2016 and joined the customer care team for local startup PocketSmith, a personal finance and budgeting tool.

-In the bank feeds group, I assist customers around the world directly with any issues in setting up and monitoring their bank feeds.
-I also mediate with our third party provider to get questions answered and problems resolved as quickly as possible.
+In the bank feeds group, I assisted customers around the world directly with any issues in setting up and monitoring their bank feeds.
+I also mediated with our third party provider to get questions answered and problems resolved as quickly as possible.

-Reliance on a third-party can be difficult and means we often cannot have an immediate answer to user's questions and issues.
+Reliance on a third-party can be difficult and meant that we didn't always have an immediate answer to user's questions and issues.
 In order to increase our efficacy, I built several tools that make it easier for the Support team to work more effectively.
 These tools include: an error-lookup browser extension and a Slack bot built in Ruby which aggregates difficult conversations for group discussion each day.

-I am currently leading a project to automate as many of our interactions with our third party provider as possible: allowing us to work entirely from our help desk software, Help Scout, without having to log in to external systems several times through the day.
+I developed a bot to automate as many of our interactions with our third party provider as possible: allowing us to work entirely from our help desk software, Help Scout, without having to log in to external systems several times through the day.
 Writing thorough specifications and a business case brought support from my colleagues and the founders as well as making it easier to get started!
 The project is created using a mixture of Puppeteer and NodeJS, as well as interacting with both Slack and Help Scout APIs.

 Product Customer Support Engineer